crossfidev/Plexus-Pool/docs/whitedoc/the_big_picture.rst

 peer-to-peer and RPC, acting as a cocoon around the economic protocols.

-  - :package:`tezos-shell-services` contains the definition of the node's service hierarchy, and calling functions to use in the client (or any third party software).
+  - :package:`mineplex-shell-services` contains the definition of the node's service hierarchy, and calling functions to use in the client (or any third party software).
 As this library is linked into the client to call the services in a type-safe way, only the description of services is done here.
 The registration of handlers is done in the rest of the node's implementation.
-  - :package:`tezos-rpc-http-client` and :package:`tezos-rpc-http-server`
+  - :package:`mineplex-rpc-http-client` and :package:`mineplex-rpc-http-server`
     use :opam:`cohttp` to implement the RPC
-    over HTTP server and client, allowing to make actual use of services declared using :package:`tezos-rpc`.
+    over HTTP server and client, allowing to make actual use of services declared using :package:`mineplex-rpc`.
-  - :package:`tezos-p2p` is the in-house peer-to-peer layer.
+  - :package:`mineplex-p2p` is the in-house peer-to-peer layer.
-  - :package:`tezos-storage` contains the raw simple key-value store used for the chain data, and the raw versioned key-value store used for storing the ledger's context (one version per block).
-This is implemented using :opam:`irmin` and currently :package:`tezos-lmdb`.
+  - :package:`mineplex-storage` contains the raw simple key-value store used for the chain data, and the raw versioned key-value store used for storing the ledger's context (one version per block).
+This is implemented using :opam:`irmin` and currently :package:`mineplex-lmdb`.
-  - :package:`tezos-protocol-updater` maintains the table of available protocol versions, embedded or dynamically linked.
+  - :package:`mineplex-protocol-updater` maintains the table of available protocol versions, embedded or dynamically linked.
-  - :package:`tezos-shell` implements the scheduling of block validations, the mempool management, and the distributed database.
+  - :package:`mineplex-shell` implements the scheduling of block validations, the mempool management, and the distributed database.
     A description is available in :ref:`this document<validation>`.